 I spoke, in the first post, about how working from home can have a distinct effect on your mental health.
 That’s something I’d like to cover in more detail in this second post.

-In this period of self-isolating or socially distancing ourselves, isolation is a big concern when working from home.
+Isolation is a big concern when working from home.
 I can’t imagine how having to stay at home must feel if you’re more extroverted.
 As a complete introvert, I’m more than comfortable in my own company.
 I find social situations quite emotionally draining.
 That being said, even I appreciate the company of people outside my four walls at times!

 Keep talkin’